Soptq/sim-osv2/README.md

 # sim-osv2

-A toy bootloader + kernel that implemented the follow:
+A toy bootloader + kernel that implemented the following:
 1. GDT
 2. Bootloader to boot our kernel
 3. IDT